About the Chorus of Westerly

 - The Chorus has performed eleven U.S. premieres of British choral works and has undertaken four large-scale concert tours abroad, twice to Great Britain and once to Italy.
 As part of these tours, the Chorus performed at King’s College Chapel, Westminster Abbey, Canterbury Cathedral, Saint Mark’s Basilica in Venice, Saint Peter’s Basilica at the Vatican, Smetana Hall in Prague, Stephansdom in Vienna, and the Matthias Coronation Church in Budapest.
 The Chorus also performed the Dvorak Requiem for the prestigious closing concert of the 1987 Spoleto Festival of Two Worlds.

-The Chorus most recently toured Central Europe in July 2014.
-A tour to Germany in 2017 is currently in the planning phases.
+The Chorus most recently toured Central Europe in July 2014 and Germany in July 2017.
+A France tour is currently in the planning phases.

 George Kent Performance Hall

 Although the Chorus has performed in various locations throughout New England and toured internationally, its home is in Westerly.
 Since 1969, the Chorus has rehearsed and performed in what is now the George Kent Performance Hall, and was formerly the Westerly Immaculate Conception Church, and later the Westerly Center for the Arts.
 When the Center for the Arts organization ceased to exist in 1991, the Chorus purchased the historic building.
 The building with its main nave/hall, is renowned for its exceptional acoustics, and is listed on the National Register of Historic Places.
 In the mid-2000s, the Chorus completed an extensive renovation, restoration, and expansion of the building, thanks to the support of the community through a capital campaign, and the facility was rededicated as the George Kent Performance Hall in September, 2005.
-Work continues to this day on the hall, with the Chorus about to begin work on its slate roof, its HVAC system, and the original nave's exterior.
+Work continues to this day on the hall, and as of 2020 the Chorus has completed major projects including replacing its slate roof, its HVAC system, and the original nave's exterior.
 The project of keeping Kent Hall alive is an active and exciting one.

 THE CHORUS OF WESTERLY